TurboWarp/docs/docs/development/getting-started.md

 ## Dependencies {#dependencies}

-You will need Git and Node.js v16 or later.
-We assume you have some familiarity with the command line.
+All of our packages need Git and Node.js **v20** (likely anything v18 or later works, but we can't promise that).
+We assume you are familiar with the command line.

+Some packages may want some additional things installed, so check the README in each package you want to develop.

 TurboWarp is a large app that can require multiple gigabytes of disk space and memory to build.

-Some packages may want some additional things installed, so check the README in each package you want to develop.

 ## A note on how Scratch is organized {#organization}